-The history of jumping the broom is convoluted, with several conflicting accounts about the origin of the ritual.
-Some argue that it originated in West Africa.
-Brooms were waved over the couple’s head to ward off evil.
-A broom was then placed on the ground and the couple would jump over it.
-A good-natured joke was whoever jumped the broom the highest was designated as the household decision-maker.
+The history of jumping the broom is a bit complex, with several conflicting accounts about the origin of the ritual.
+Some argue that it originated in West Africa, as brooms were used as a way to ward off evil spirits.
+Specifically, family members or members of the community would wave a broom over the couple's head, and then place it on the ground for the couple to jump over it.
+It's even said that a good-natured joke was whoever jumped the broom the highest was designated as the household decision-maker.

-Others argue that it originated in Wales.
+Alternatively, others claim that it originated in Wales.
 In Wales, Roma people’s marriages were not recognized by the church, so they would have “Besom Weddings,” referring to a type of broom.
-With these kinds of weddings, couples would jump over the broom without touching it to get married.
-To annul the marriage, the couple would jump over the broom backward.
-Some accounts say the broom was placed as a hurdle and the couple would jump the broom separately.
-If the broom fell or if either party did not make it over the broom, the union was considered not meant to be and the wedding was canceled.
+At these weddings, couples would jump over the broom without touching it to get married; and to annul the marriage, couples would jump over the broom backward as a way to end their partnership.
+Some accounts even note that brooms were placed as a hurdle for couples to jump over separately, and if the broom fell—or if either party did not make it over the broom—the union was considered "not meant to be" and the wedding was canceled.

-The broom is not the typical household tool that you have in your home.
-It is usually three feet long and has a wooden handle with natural bristles.
-According to Harris, most brides customize their brooms.
-The broom typically has silk ribbons, flowers, intricate beading or lace.
-Some couples have guests write their names on decorative paper to attach to the broom before being used in the ceremony.
+What's more, the broom can be a family heirloom that is passed down through generations, allowing for an even more personal touch to a wedding ceremony.
+And while the broom is not the typical household tool that you have in your home (it is usually three feet long and has a wooden handle with natural bristles), according to Harris, most brides customize their brooms.
+The broom typically has silk ribbons, flowers, intricate beading, or lace, and several online retailers, like Etsy, even sell pre-made or customizable pieces for couples.
+It's also a popular practice to have guests write their names on decorative paper to attach to the broom before being used in the ceremony.
 This symbolizes the guests and their well-wishes for the couple entering a marriage.